 Install VSCodium via Flatpak

 Alternatively, Flatpak provides a sandboxed installation that isolates VSCodium from your system.
-If you haven’t configured Flatpak yet, follow the Flatpak setup guide for Debian first.
+If you have not configured Flatpak yet, follow the Flatpak setup guide for Debian first to install the Flatpak framework and add the Flathub repository (this typically takes under five minutes).

 Then, install VSCodium from Flathub: